-We are a brand new clinic joining the Olley’s Orange shopping complex in North Maclean.
-We have lots to offer our clients and patients – including new, state of the art equipment to care for your pets.
+We are a modern and purpose-built clinic in the Olley’s Orange shopping complex at North Maclean.
+We have lots to offer our clients and patients – including state of the art equipment to care for your pets.

 Our focus is to create an environment that nourishes our relationship with our clients and their pets.
 We strive to provide excellence in service and care for every patient that is tailored to their needs and the family’s needs.
 We are committed to creating an environment that nourishes our relationship with our staff, providing a healthy workplace that encourages continuous education and skill development.

 With these goals in mind, we hope to deliver the best attention and care possible for your pets – because pets are family too!

 Single use plastic and waste is a topic frequently seen in the news and social media.
 Large amounts of plastic waste are created by the medical and veterinary industry as a result of improvements in hygiene and sterility.